 Household debt refers to the amount owed by individuals and households to financial institutions, often in the form of mortgages or personal loans.
-On average, household debt in China increased by 12.1 percent of GDP annually between 2008 and 2016, reaching 43.2 percent of GDP by 2016.
-This percentage is similar to that of other developing economies, such as Thailand and South Africa.
+On average, household debt in China increased by 18.5 percent of GDP annually between 2008 and 2017, reaching 48.4 percent of GDP by 2017.
+This percentage is slightly above those of emerging market economies, with household debt averaging 40 percent of GDP.
 According to the OECD, China’s level of household indebtedness is moderate.

 Corporate debt refers primarily to bank loans and corporate bonds to finance their investments and operations.
-China’s corporate debt has risen sharply since 2008, jumping (as a percent of GDP) by seventy percentage points over the last eight years.
-As of 2016, China’s corporate debt stood at 166.3 percent, placing it behind Hong Kong’s (233.9 percent), but well ahead of Japan (95.5 percent) and the United States (72.5 percent).
-Similarly, China’s corporate credit levels has surpassed those of emerging market peers like Brazil (43.6 percent) and Malaysia (68.5 percent).
+China’s corporate debt has risen sharply since 2008, jumping (as a percent of GDP) by over 60 percentage points over the last eight years.
+As of 2017, China’s corporate debt stood at 160.3 percent, placing it behind Hong Kong’s (232.2 percent), but well ahead of Japan (99.9 percent) and the United States (73.6 percent).
+Similarly, China’s corporate credit levels has surpassed those of emerging market peers like Brazil (43.9 percent) and Malaysia (67.3 percent).
 China’s considerably high level of corporate debt presents several challenges for its economy, several of which are explored in the following sections.

 Explaining the Debt Problem

-Although China’s total debt stands at 257.1 percent of GDP, it is important to understand this figure within a global context.
+Although China’s total debt stands at 255.7 percent of GDP, it is important to understand this figure within a global context.
 A 2015 McKinsey report showed that worldwide debt has steadily risen and most major economies have displayed higher levels of borrowing since 2007.
-According to the Institute of International Finance, global debt amounted to $217 trillion – 327 percent of the global GDP – in the first quarter of 2017.
+According to the Institute of International Finance, global debt amounted to $247 trillion – 318 percent of the global GDP – in the second quarter of 2018.
 This increase was mostly due to a surge in emerging market borrowing.
 In the case of China, easy access to credit following the financial crisis paved the way for large-scale spending for domestic infrastructure and real-estate development.
 This spending binge also contributed to greater overseas investments.

 More concerning than the amount of debt China carries is the rate at which its total debt as grown since the financial crisis.
 China’s total credit growth averaged a rate of about 20 percent per year between 2009 and 2015.
 In particular, China’s high level of corporate debt is worrisome.
 Chinese corporate leverage – the ratio of debt to equity – has steadily risen since the financial crisis, indicating that Chinese firms are increasingly using loans to finance assets and taking on increased risk.

-In 2016, China’s suffered from widespread overcapacity, with factories producing on average 20 percent more goods than the market demanded.
+In 2018, China’s suffered from widespread overcapacity, with 11 percent of factories produced (on average) 20 percent more goods than the market demanded.

 China’s credit boom also led many firms to produce more goods than what market conditions demanded.
-A quarterly survey of 2,000 companies by the Cheung Kong Graduate School of Business found that more than half of China’s industries and provinces suffered from overcapacity, with factories producing on average 20 percent more goods than the market demanded in 2016.
-This prevalent overcapacity problem has been paired with falling profitability in the corporate sector.
-From 2008 to 2013, China’s corporate profit margins decreased by more than 3 percent.
+A 2018 survey of 2,000 companies conducted by the Cheung Kong Graduate School of Business found that one-third of China’s industries suffered from overcapacity and that 11 percent of factories produced (on average) 20 percent more goods than the market demanded.
+This is a slight decline from 2016, when more than half of these industries experienced overcapacity.